Frenzy and the Necktie Strangler

 Again?
 News to me, I thought.

 Then I looked across the road and caught sight of a man stood in a doorway on the corner of Russell Street.
-It was unmistakeably Alfred Hitchcock.
+It was unmistakably Alfred Hitchcock.

 The son of a greengrocer, and hence familiar with the workings of the market, Hitchcock spent many weeks filming Frenzy during that summer.
 Consequently I would often spend my breakfast break watching him work.
 He was meticulous and extremely demanding of his actors, and I recall him shooting countless takes of each scene, with one notable exception.